Marker Logo

 Location.
 42° 34.862′ N, 77° 44.293′ W. Marker is in West Sparta, New York, in Livingston County.
-Marker is at the intersection of Sonyea Road (New York State Route 36) and Coffee Hill Road, on the right when traveling south on Sonyea Road.
+It is at the intersection of Sonyea Road (New York State Route 36) and Coffee Hill Road, on the right when traveling south on Sonyea Road.
 Touch for map.
 Marker is in this post office area: Dansville NY 14437, United States of America.
 Touch for directions.

-Photographed By Anton Schwarzmueller, July 20, 2014
+Photographed by Anton Schwarzmueller, July 20, 2014

 2. Where President Millard Fillmore Worked When a Boy Marker